-According to the U.S. Department of Education, Office of Special Education and Rehabilitative Services, bullying of a student with a disability may result in denial of FAPE if as a result, he/she is not receiving educational opportunities equivalent to non-disabled peers.
+According to the U.S. Department of Education, Office of Special Education and Rehabilitative Services, bullying of a student with a disability may result in denial of FAPE if as a result, they are not receiving educational opportunities equivalent to non-disabled peers.